 A leading pedestrian interval (LPI) is a traffic signalization strategy that gives pedestrians an exclusive period of time to begin entering the crosswalk at an intersection before vehicles are given a green indication.
-They are also known by their nickname, Pedestrian Head Start or Ped Jump.
+They are also known as Pedestrian Head Start or Ped Jump.
 Pedestrians can establish their presence in the crosswalk, increasing their conspicuity to other road users, before vehicles are provided a green indication for permissive turns.

-- A typical value of 5 seconds for the LPI duration should be adopted as a citywide guideline. - The minimum duration of the LPI shall be 3 seconds, or the time to allow pedestrians to walk from the curb and cross at least one lane of traffic, whichever is longer. - The duration of LPI may vary between 3 and 7 seconds and may vary by location.
+- • - The minimum duration of the LPI shall be 3 seconds, or the time to allow pedestrians to walk from the push button and cross at least one lane of traffic, whichever is longer. - For locations with very high pedestrian volumes, the LPI time should be in addition to the minimum walk time of 7 seconds to provide additional time for pedestrians to clear.

+- The duration of LPI may vary between 3 and 7 seconds and may vary by location.

 Engineering judgment should be used to determine the appropriate duration of LPI.
 Factors to consider may include: - Lane width.
-Examples:

-- A shorter LPI value may be provided if the vehicle lane most adjacent to the curb is narrow in width and does not require 5 seconds to cross. - A wider lane (typically a channelized right-turn lane) most adjacent to the curb may necessitate a longer LPI value. - o Intersection size and the impact to intersection operations.
-Example: - If an intersection is large in size and reduced LPI values would reduce the overall delay to road users and improve intersection efficiency. - Pedestrian volumes.
+Examples: - A shorter LPI value may be provided if the vehicle lane most adjacent to the curb is narrow in width and does not require 5 seconds to cross. - A wider lane (typically a channelized right-turn lane) most adjacent to the curb may necessitate a longer LPI value. - o Intersection size and the impact to intersection operations.
+Example: - If an intersection is large in size and reduced LPI values would reduce the overall delay to road users and improve intersection efficiency. - Intersection geometry.
+Example: - A skewed intersection with limited sightline or set back crosswalk - A vertical sightline limitation resulting from crest in the roadway - Pedestrian volumes.
 Example: - Larger LPI may be provided at locations with high pedestrian volumes. - Pedestrian walking speed.
 Example: - Larger LPI may be provided at locations where a large portion of the pedestrians have slower walking speed, such as near an elementary school or a senior facility.